lynnfaraday/ruhoh.rb/README.md

 ###Styling:

-Grab the stylesheets and media for the gallery in my fork of the [ruhoh blog scaffold](https://github.com/lynnfaraday/blog).
+Grab the stylesheets, media and javascripts from the theme folder.

+    lynn/javascripts/gallery
+    lynn/stylesheets/gallery
+    lynn/media/gallery

 ## Share This Widget